-4) If you store your backups on the network, you should also check that you can access the network in the recovery environment.
-This is necessary because when booted from the rescue media, Acronis True Image Home 2011 might not detect the network.
+If you store your backups on the network, you should also check that you can access the network.

-If no computers are visible on the network, but the Computers Near Me icon is found under My Computer (see the screen shot), ensure that a DHCP server is running on your network.
-If you don't use a DHCP server, specify network settings manually in the window available at Tools & Utilities $\rightarrow$ Options $\rightarrow$ Network adapters.
+If no computers are visible on the network, but the Computers Near Me icon is found under My Computer, specify network settings manually.
+To do this, open the window available at Tools & Utilities \rightarrow Options \rightarrow Network adapters.

-If the Computers Near Me icon is not available under My Computer, there may be problems either with your network card or with the card driver provided with Acronis True Image Home 2011.
+If the Computers Near Me icon is not available under My Computer, there may be problems either with your network card or with the card driver provided with Acronis True Image Home 2012.